 Although this may sound like the voice of a clever businessman, we must recognize it as the voice of Amalek.
 Despite its concessions to our spiritual endeavors, its goal is to destroy us.
-The only proper response to Amalek is to wipe it out - by constantly renewing our enthusiasm for G-d and His Torah, and our desire that G-d be our guide in all aspects of life. - Rabbi Moshe Yaakov Wisnefsky
+The only proper response to Amalek is to wipe it out - by constantly renewing our enthusiasm for G-d and His Torah, and our desire that G-d be our guide in all aspects of life.
+(Likutei Sichot, vol. 1, pp. 208-213) - Rabbi Moshe Yaakov Wisnefsky